ovinc/drapo/README.md

 ### Parameters

-All parameters optional so that a cursor can be created by `Cursor()`.
+All parameters optional so that a cursor can just be created by `Cursor()` without any other specification.

 - `fig` (matplotlib figure, default: current figure, specified as None).
 - `color` (matplotlib's color, default: red, i.e. 'r').